salamoonderrepos/salamicode/README.md

 # What is this
-Salami is a coding language created by me, Salamoonder, as a way to practice my Java skills and have some fun with it too.

-Salami is made to be easy to read at a glance, but offer more complex practices if you need them.
-You should also be able to extend a screen extension and make your own cool little "games" and stuff.

-The file `thisfileshouldwork.salami` should be able to be executed without error by the end of this project.
-This project should also be able to be easily edited, so if maybe someone else wanted to add their own custom keywords and stuff they can easily do that.
+SalamiCode is a coding language designed and developed by Salamoonder.
+SalamiCode is meant to be an easy-to-learn, assembly-like, dynamically typed language.
+Simply create a file ending in `.salami`, and run it with the java program (look below).

-# How to use
+# How to use (currently)
 I have no idea how to build this into an executable or what that would even look like, but here is a way you can try it on your own:
 1. Download the source code.
 2. Make sure you have JDK 17 installed
-3. Run `java Main <enableRepl> <fileName>`
+3. Run `java Main <fileName> <enableRepl>`

 ## Repl?
-Basically, it's just a terminal for SalamiCode.
-You can type stuff and see what my parser spits out.
-It doesn't interpret anything (yet) but if you would rather have a quick way to look at it then replace `<enableRepl>` with `true`.
-If you enable the repl from the command line you don't have to supply a file name either :).
+A terminal for SalamiCode so you can test it without having to make a new file.
+Just set the `<enableRepl>` flag to `true` and it will launch the console.
+Each line you enter is treated like a line from a file, so the parser thinks it's actually reading from a file line by line.

 ## File?